orlamadden/hello-world-apparel/README.md

 Hello World Apparel has a feature for Facebook users to sign up and log in using their Facebook credentials.
 The following steps were taken to implement this feature.

 **Please note:** This feature was implemented after the project was deployed to Heroku.
 I am unsure of how this would work in a local setting.
+Please see the docs for more information - https://developers.facebook.com/docs/

 1. Installed django-allauth using the following command:
 `pip3 install django-allauth`